akajala/Sentiment_analysis/README.md

 (test data that were not used to build the model) with maximum accuracy.

 ### Data Dictionary
-ID: tweetID
+ID: tweetID,

-Tweet: Tweet by user
+Tweet: Tweet by user,

-Sentiment: tone of user
+Sentiment: tone of user,

-Negative = 0
+Negative = 0,

-Neutral = 1
+Neutral = 1,

-Positive = 2
+Positive = 2,

 Can’t tell = 3